Shards of Honor: Plot summary

 The new weapons enable the Escobarans to drive the Barrayarans back with heavy losses.
 Crown Prince Serg and his flagship are lost, as are all officers senior to Vorkosigan, leaving him in charge.
 He commands his fleet's retreat under fire.
 Cordelia overhears one critical fact and deduces that the entire invasion was orchestrated by the dying Emperor to remove his unstable son (via an honorable death in battle) and discredit the war party in order to avert a civil war after his death.
 When Vorkosigan no longer needs to hide her in his cabin, she is placed in the brig.
 When the ship is attacked, Cordelia is injured when the violent maneuvers toss her around her cell.

 Cordelia recovers in a prison camp on the same planet where she first met Vorkosigan.
 The camp inmates, mostly women, have been mistreated and in some cases raped by their captors.
 When Vorkosigan finds out, he summarily executes the commanding officer.
 Cordelia assumes command of the POWs by virtue of her rank and spends much of her time dealing directly with Vorkosigan.
 She informs him she knows the real reason for the Escobar campaign.
 She again rejects his marriage proposal because she sees what Barrayaran society does to people.

 When the war ends, prisoners are exchanged.
 Vorkosigan has to deal with some uterine replicators – artificial wombs, each containing a fetus from a prisoner raped by a Barrayaran soldier; one of the fetuses is Bothari's.
 The Escobarans refuse to take them, so Vorkosigan arranges for their care and later adoption on Barrayar.

 On her way back to Beta Colony, Cordelia is unable to convince a psychiatrist that her injuries are not the result of being tortured by Vorkosigan, and her fervent denials only make it seem she has been psychologically tampered with; she is suspected of being an unwitting Barrayaran mole.
 She fears that she will be interrogated using drugs and reveal damaging information about Vorkosigan.

 She escapes to Barrayar and marries Vorkosigan.
 She also encounters Bothari, now one of Vorkosigan's father's personal guards and somewhat saner, thanks to better medical care.
 Bothari's daughter Elena is cared for by a local woman.

-The dying Emperor Ezar Vorbarra wants Aral to become the regent to his grandson and heir, the four-year-old Prince Gregor Vorbarra.
+Near death, Emperor Ezar insists that Aral is the only one who can protect his grandson and heir, four-year-old Gregor, as regent.
 Aral at first refuses, but Cordelia convinces him to take the job.